Uphealth Signal

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool reads a stream's state, current cued message, and event count.
-It specifies read-only behavior and contrasts with advancing tools, distinguishing it from siblings like get_next_cued_message.
+The description clearly states the tool reads a stream's current state, current cued message, and event count.
+It is distinct from siblings like get_next_cued_message (which likely advances) and create_patient_stream (which creates).
+The explicit phrase 'does NOT advance the stream or consume a cue' further distinguishes its non-mutating behavior.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.